openfaas/openfaas-cloud/docs/README.md

 * Validate HMAC on `github-push`

-Set `validate_hmac` to true and update the env-var `github_webhook_secret` in `github.yml` which is used to verify HMAC signatures of incoming webhooks.
+Set `validate_hmac` to true and create a secret in the `openfaas-fn` namespace for `github-webhook-secret` which will be used to verify HMAC signatures of incoming webhooks.
 This is the webhook secret defined on your GitHub App.

 * Deploy buildkit/of-builder